CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## TODO

 - Descriptions for `Special attacks` under `Monsters` could stand to be more descriptive of exactly what the attack does.
+- `Ammo effects` under `Ammo` need more descriptive details, and some need to be double-checked for accuracy.